jeff-zucker/solid-shell/README.md

-  mv  <URLa> <URLb>         move a file or recursively move a folder rm  <URL>                 delete a file or recursively delete a folder ls  <URL>                 list file or folder contents run <URL>                run a batch file of Sol commands v | verbosity <level>    set verbosity level t | test <type> <args>   run a test h | help                 show this help
+  mv  <URLa> <URLb>         move a file or recursively move a folder rm  <URL>                 delete a file or recursively delete a folder ls  <URL>                 list file or folder contents run <URL>                 run a batch file of Sol commands head <URL>                show headers for the item v | verbosity <level>    set verbosity level t | test <type> <args>   run a test h | help                 show this help